luciousmc/sheynanigans-bakery-shop/README.md

 ![GIF Image](doc/demo.gif)

 - Content management system(CMS) using PostgreSQL as the database
-- Front end coded with React with Bootstrap
+- Front end coded using React and Bootstrap
 - User can add and remove items form the cart
 - User can "Purchase" items (No processing is done).